MinT: A Fast Lightweight Envelope/Monte-Carlo Beam Optics Code for the Proton Beamlines of the Paul Scherrer Institute: The Beam Optics Program

 \subsection{Optics Calculations in \mint}

 The ion optics machinery of \mint\ is based on the linear beam optics methods known from the programs TRANSPORT and TURTLE, i.e. the beam is described by it's first and second moments in local co-moving coordinates.
-If $X=(x,x',y,y',z,\delta)^T$ are the usual six phase space coordinates in the co-moving frame, then the first moments are $X_i(s)=\langle X_i\rangle_s$ and second moments are given by a symmetric matrix $\Sigma_{ij}(s)=\langle (X_i-\langle X_i\rangle)\,(X_j-\langle X_j\rangle)\rangle_s$.
-The particle transport through beam optical elements, using a linear~\footnote{\mint\ version 0.47 does not support higher order calculation.} approximation and hard-edge magnets, is then given by a sequence of multiplications with symplectic matrices ${\bf M}_k$. \mint\ allows to control the stepsize in all beamline elements individually and can therefore be optimized by the user either for speed or for accuracy.
+If $X=(x,x',y,y',z,\delta)^T$ are the usual six phase space coordinates in the co-moving frame~\footnote{ Where the dash indicates the derivative along the beam path $x'\equiv {dx\over ds}$ and $\delta={dp\over p}$ is the momentum spread.}, then the first moments are $X_i(s)=\langle X_i\rangle_s$ and second moments are given by a symmetric matrix $\Sigma_{ij}(s)=\langle (X_i-\langle X_i\rangle)\,(X_j-\langle X_j\rangle)\rangle_s$.
+The particle transport through beam optical elements, using a linear~\footnote{\mint, starting with version 0.50, supports second order calculation.
+But since second order effects are weak in the PSI proton beamlines, only first order has been compared and tested against measurements.} approximation and hard-edge magnets, is then given by a sequence of multiplications with symplectic matrices ${\bf M}_k$. \mint\ allows to control the stepsize in all beamline elements individually and can therefore be optimized by the user either for speed or for accuracy.
 It is possible, but not always desired, to compute the transfer matrix of some element in one step, since beam-loss typically occurs inside of quads and bends.
 Possible beam-loss in the center of magnets can only be estimated with reasonable accuracy, if the beam optics inside the element is calculated in small steps. \mint\ evaluates beam losses only when the envelope is evaluated as well (i.e. {\it after} some step). \mint\ posesses two modes, a pure envelope mode, corresponding to linear TRANSPORT calculations, and a Monte-Carlo assisted envelope mode (``sampled mode''), where the beam is represented by a Monte-Carlo generated ensemble of ``rays'' $X_i$.
 The user can switch between these modes by the insertion of dedicated elements.